 - 1. Acquire familiarity with broad divisions of knowledge, modes of inquiry, and creative practices characteristic of different intellectual and expressive arenas - 2.
 Develop intellectual breadth and versatility, fostering the ability to make connections across a broad range of disciplines, practices, and experiences To this end, students will complete courses among the traditional divisions of intellectual inquiry in the liberal arts, including the Arts, Humanities, Social Sciences, and Natural Sciences, in addition to language study and exploration of the non-western world, as described below.
 Students may also choose to pursue a Certificate, as described below.
-CERTIFICATES Certificates are not required for graduation.
-They are optional experiences that allow students to plot novel pathways through the curriculum and document interests and competencies outside of the major or minor.
-A certificate is a curated list of three to five credit-bearing activities in two or more departments that explore a coherent topic.
-For a list of currently offered certificates and their requirements, please see pages 7-8.
 ARTS Goal: Create, perform, or study art Courses that meet this goal are designated A in the catalog, and include the study of the creative and performing arts, as well as courses in the history, analysis, and criticism of the arts, including creative writing, but excluding the study of literature.
 Students must earn one course credit in this area.
 HUMANITIES Goal: Analyze the systems of belief, knowledge, and ideas of the humanities Courses that meet this goal are designated H in the catalog, and focus on the study of ancient and modern literature, classical and modern languages, religion, or philosophy.
 Students must earn one course credit in this area.
 SOCIAL SCIENCES Goal: Learn about one or more societies or cultures in terms of their social, political, or economic organization and/or their history Courses that meet this goal are designated S in the catalog.
 They focus on history, ethnographic study, or the political and economic organization of the social world.
 Students must earn one course credit in this area.
 NATURAL SCIENCES Goals: Practice the scientific method and better understand the larger social implications of science - Students may satisfy these goals in either of two ways: - 1.
 They may take two science courses with labs (N); or - 2.
 They may take one lab science course plus one course designated "Natural Science in Perspective" (NSP) Natural Science in Perspective (NSP) courses help students understand: - 1.
 The role played by theory in the natural sciences - 2.
 The role of evidence in developing and testing scientific theories and what constitutes acceptable evidence in the natural sciences - 3.
 How science deals with uncertainty, thus increasing students' ability to reason quantitatively - 4.
 The role science plays in today's society, including those questions science attempts to answer and those questions that lie outside its domain - 5.
 Real-world situations in which policy decisions need to be made without complete understanding or certainty A list of NSP courses appears on pages 12-13.